ssp21/ssp21-spec/ssp21.md

 Modifications to Noise include:

+* A single handshake pattern is used, therefore the concept of handshake patterns have been removed entirely.
 * Modifying Noise to support authentication only (handshake and session)
 * Message identifiers to make session renegotiation possible on serial networks
 * Initiator-specified cipher suites to allow masters to specify sets of cryptographic algorithms